Statements of case are documents which contain the alleged factual basis on which the claimant or defendant relies to make or defend a legal claim.

 Often, parties preparing Particulars of Claim and Defences do not make their claims clear.

 Requests for Further Information (also “Part 18 Requests”) exist to provide a process for a defendant (in the case of Particulars of Claim) and a claimant (in the case of a defence) to ask questions about the opponent’s pleading: ie their case.
+Likewise when the defendant files and serves a counterclaim.

 When a party does not understand the case of the opposing party, a Part 18 Request can be prepared and served.